csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

-From here, you can switch to static webscraping using rvest to download the full list of documents, with some help from Rselenium to deal with trickier elements like switching to the next page.
+From here, you can switch to static webscraping using rvest, to download the full list of documents.
+As the results are divided across many pages, Rselenium can also help by allowing you to switch pages by clicking the 'next' button.